Automated Evidence Collection

 Finding Evidence When You Need It

 Accessibility also means auditors can access evidence in standard formats.
 Evidence should be in formats that are universally readable—PDF, CSV, images, text files—not proprietary formats that require special tools or expensive software to view.
+Auditors have a lot of audits to do and they shouldn't have to figure out your custom format.

 Audit Trails and Evidence Integrity

-Some storage systems provide integrity verification through hashing: they hash evidence when it's collected, and later verification checks that the hash hasn't changed.
+Some storage systems provide integrity verification.
+They hash evidence when it's collected, and later verification checks that the hash hasn't changed.
 This proves the evidence is genuine and hasn't been altered.
 Digital signatures and write-once storage are other mechanisms for ensuring integrity.
-Audit trails are particularly important for evidence used in legal proceedings or regulatory investigations.

 The Cost and Maintenance Reality

 The ROI comes from labor savings.
+For organizations with significant manual evidence collection work, automation provides real value.
 A company with five people spending ten hours a week gathering evidence for audits gets clear ROI from automation that reduces that to five hours a week.
-For a small organization with minimal evidence collection needs, the automation overhead outweighs the savings.
-Poorly maintained automation is worse than no automation.
-If you can't trust that evidence was collected completely and correctly, you're worse off than if you collected it manually and verified completeness.
+For a small organization with minimal evidence collection needs, the automation overhead might outweigh the savings.

 Handling Scale and Complexity

 As compliance programs mature, the number of controls grows.
-A mature program has a hundred or more controls, many with complex evidence requirements.
+You might start with ten controls that are easy to get evidence for.
+A mature program might have a hundred or more controls, many with complex evidence requirements.
 Evidence collection complexity grows with control count and complexity.

-Automation scales better than manual collection.
-Automated collection of logs from fifty servers is only slightly more work than collection from five servers.
-Scalable automation uses templates: a template for collecting configurations from cloud systems, a template for collecting logs from a specific source, a template for pulling test results from a security tool.
+Scalable automation typically uses templates.
+A template for collecting configurations from cloud systems.
+A template for collecting logs from a specific source.
+A template for pulling test results from a security tool.
 Once templates are created, they can be replicated across many systems and controls.
+Templates reduce the work needed to scale evidence collection to many controls.

 Real-World Gaps and Incompleteness

-Automated evidence collection never covers everything in real-world implementations.
-Some integrations fail intermittently.
-Some systems don't support APIs for evidence extraction.
-Some manual processes don't leave digital trails that can be automatically collected.
-Training records in your learning management system can be automated; informal on-the-job training doesn't leave automated records.
-Incident response procedures documented in your ticketing system can be collected; informal escalations and decision-making during incidents are not documented.
+Training records in your learning management system can be automated.
+Informal on-the-job training doesn't leave automated records.
+Incident response procedures documented in your ticketing system can be collected.
+Informal escalations and decision-making during incidents might not be documented.
+Vendor assessments can track whether questionnaires were sent and received, but the responses might need manual compilation.

 Building a Sustainable System